How to Braze Automotive Metal Without a Welder

 Step Action Purpose

-Cleaning Remove rust and contaminants Ensures effective bonding
+Cleaning Remove rust and contaminants Helps the filler bond

-Applying Flux Coat cleaned surfaces Protects and aids adhesion
+Applying Flux Coat cleaned surfaces Protects the joint and aids flow

-Following these steps sets the foundation for successful brazing.
+Following these steps gives you a better base for successful brazing.

 How to Heat and Use Aluminum Welding Rods Effectively